alokyadavnp/BaghLearn/README.md

 # BaghLearn Mobile Based Learning Application
-unity game for mobile based learning
+## What is BaghLearn?
+A Mobile game based learning application which develops and upskills programming and algorithmic knowledge with the addition of learning module for players to get concrete knowledge while playing this game.